WHAT READERS HAVE BEEN SAYING ABOUT PLENTY OF FISH:

 Local celebrity painter Mackenzie knows better than to talk to strangers.
 But, he seems to know so much about her already…

-PLENTY OF FISH is a 3,404 word suspenseful short story.
+PLENTY OF FISH is a 3,404 word short story full of suspense and terror.

 EXCERPT FROM PLENTY OF FISH:

 He approached her, extending his hand.
 “It’s nice to finally meet you.”